 A wonderful way to get students to practice speaking using English idioms is to ask them to come up with a short role play in pairs or small groups.
 Give each group a particular English idiom and an example sentence/situation to help them understand how to use the idiom.

-Ask them to imagine a situation where they can use that idiom and to create a simple dialogue that they can act out which includes that expression.
-This fun activity will help students to truly understand the meaning and usage of English idioms and will help them to retain the information going forward.
+Ask them to imagine a situation where they can use that idiom and to then create a simple dialogue that they can act out which includes that expression.
+This fun activity will help students truly understand the meaning and usage of English idioms and will help them to retain the information going forward.